The contaminated blood scandal

 The danger of contamination rose further when a shortage of UK-produced factor concentrate meant it was imported from the United States, which used blood from high-risk paid donors, such as prisoners and drug addicts.

 Ignoring the risks

 These risks were ignored by leading clinicians and government who failed to take appropriate action to end their use and return to safer products.
 Pharmaceutical companies and leading clinicians did not share appropriate information about risks with patients and patient groups.

 In 1975 the then Health Minster, Dr David Owen, announced that funds had been allocated to ensure the UK became ‘self-sufficient’ in blood products, but this never happened.
 From this time outbreaks of hepatitis began to be reported from haemophilia centres around the country.

-In 1982 the first death of a man with haemophilia infected by AIDS was reported in the US and the first warning of the danger of contracting AIDS from contaminated blood products was published in the US.
-This was followed in 1983 by other warnings, in the Lancet and from the World Health Organisation which said that people with haemophilia should be warned of the dangers.
+In 1982 the first death of a man with haemophilia infected by AIDS was reported in the US and the first warning of the danger of contracting AIDS from contaminated blood products was published.
+This was followed in 1983 by other warnings in The Lancet and from the World Health Organisation which said that people with haemophilia should be warned of the dangers.

 The Haemophilia Society

 During this period The Haemophilia Society (THS) issued statements reassuring people with bleeding disorders that the new factor treatments were safe and to continue using them.

 The advice we gave our members was based on guidance from Haemophilia Centre Directors (now known as the UKHCDO) and from the government.
 We accept that our actions and statements at the time, while well intentioned and based on expert advice, have subsequently been shown to be damaging to the community and false.
 For this, we have apologised unreservedly.

 Living with haemophilia during the contaminated blood scandal